Deborah is a fish hobbyist and is fascinated by small ecosystems. She enjoys caring for aquatic life, including goldfish.

 Live plants can be beneficial to an aquarium, both cosmetically and functionally.
 No substrate, no problem!

 There are some species of live aquatic plants that do not need substrate to thrive in the aquarium.
 They are known as rhizome plants.
 The roots may be attached to rocks, decor, and driftwood.
 The following are three popular rhizome plants:

 - Java Fern

-The Marimo Moss ball is the most convenient plant for a bare-bottom tank; technically it is a moss.
-This plant can simply be dropped into the tank, and be a healthy addition for your fish.
+The Marimo Moss ball is the most convenient plant for a bare-bottom tank.
+Technically a moss, this plant can simply be dropped into the tank and is a healthy addition for your fish.

 The Pothos is an excellent plant for a bare bottom tank.
 Not truly an aquatic plant, Pothos will still generously remove nitrates from the water.
 The roots should be placed within the water, as the leaves remain above the surface.
 A sprig of pothos plant can be used for this purpose.
 It is not uncommon to find an aquarium completely empty of substrate and objects, with only Pothos placed in the tank.
 Pothos should be positioned on top of the tank with its roots hanging into the water.